Infrared Thermography – Thermal Infrared Building Assessments

 Roof Scans to Identify Moisture within Roof Insulation

-We can also provide you with maintenance options and tips for the remaining areas of your roof that does not require replacement.
+We can also provide you with maintenance options and tips for the remaining areas of your roof that do not require replacement.
 This is done as part of our building envelope maintenance service.

 Below are images identifying wet insulation on the underside of a roof of a steel building.